 but eventually you have to deliver

-Could it be only me or does it look like a few of these remarks come across like they are written by brain dead visitors? 😛
+Could it be only me or does it look like a few of these remarks come across like they are written by brain dead visitors? :-P

 I crafted my first search term poems and spam poems some months ago in my Mad Scientist’s Garage – MacGyver-style, typical engineer’s poetry.

-I was a spam poet, but also the chronicler of the Early Spam Poetry Community.
+I have also been the chronicler of the Early Spam Poetry Community.
 This was my write-up of the dawn of Spam Poetry and Search Term Poetry and I had the honor to review the first on spam poetry recently.

-But then … more recently … spam poets entered the stage who really know how to handle languages made spam poetry real poetry:
+More recently spam poets entered the stage who really know how to handle languages made spam poetry real poetry (Voice from the future – both links offline now – spam poetry is ethereal and fleeting.)

 The Nasty Commenter Spam Poem: A comment that haunted many bloggers – now dissected and disarmed.
 You can also see how the spammosphere reacts to the poem!